Reading time: 6 min.

 Excessive or long-term swelling might also be a sign of a hair transplant infection, especially if it’s accompanied by pus, pain, or itchiness.
 Alert your consultant if the swelling continues beyond 1-2 weeks.

-If you’ve experienced anaphylaxis before, make sure you tell your surgeon about this in advance.
+If you’ve experienced anaphylaxis before, make sure you tell your hair transplant surgeon about this in advance.

 Excessive swelling and inflammation can also lead to hair loss in your donor area [4].
-While this can be distressing, donor effluvium is normally temporary, and your hair will start to grow back within a few weeks.
+While this can be distressing, donor effluvium (the shedding of hair follicles in the donor area) is normally temporary, and your hair will start to grow back within a few weeks.

 Swelling is among the most common side effects of both FUE and FUT hair transplantation.
 In one study, 55% of patients developed swelling — the remaining 45% avoided this thanks to steroid treatment [1].
 Other research found that post-operative oedema was the most common side effect of hair transplant surgery, with 42% of patients experiencing swelling [2].

 So if you don’t take any preventative measures, it’s pretty much a coin toss as to whether you’ll develop swelling.
-And even if you do, swelling is usually mild, so most inflammation should have gone down by the time you head back to the office.
+Even if you do, swelling is usually mild, so most inflammation should have gone down by the time you head back to the office.

-But there are ways to prevent hair transplant swelling.
-From frozen peas to steroid injections, there are many recommendations for how to prevent hair transplant swelling.
+Fortunately, there are ways to prevent swelling post-hair transplantation.
+From frozen peas to steroid injections, there are many recommendations for how to prevent post-surgical swelling.
 So which ones actually work?

-Steroids are the most effective way to prevent hair transplant swelling.
+Steroids are the most effective way to prevent swelling from hair transplants.
 These can be administered during, before, and/or after surgery.
-Research shows that steroids like Prednisolone, Methylprednisolone, and Triamcinolone can prevent and reduce hair transplant swelling [1-2].
+Research shows that steroids like Prednisolone, Methylprednisolone, and Triamcinolone can prevent and reduce transplant swelling [1-2].

 Steroids can be taken as tablets before and after your procedure.
 They can also be injected, or combined with the local anaesthetic.